rbutleriii/Clinotator/README.md

 <dl>
 	<dt>Clinotator Raw Score (**CTRS**)</dt>
 	<dd>A weighted metric of pathogenicity based on submitter type, assertion type and assertion age.
-The type of submitter is weighted based on expertise, with regular clinical assertions unweighted at 1.00, expert reviewers receiving a 1.10 and practice guidelines receiving a score of 1.25. the age of the assertion is penalized as new data is incorporated into newer assertions as well as previous data, creating a larger set of evidence over time.
+The type of submitter is weighted based on expertise, with regular clinical assertions unweighted at 1.00, expert reviewers receiving a 1.10 and practice guidelines receiving a score of 1.25.

+The age of the assertion is penalized as new data is incorporated into newer assertions as well as previous data, creating a larger set of evidence over time.
 For years 0-2, there is no penalty, then there is a 10% reduction gradation in weight per year through year 7, at which point the penalty stays at a static 50% reduction thereafter.

 The assertion type is that largest weight, with values of: Benign(B) = -5, Likely benign(LB) = -3, Uncertain significance(US) = -0.5, Likely pathogenic(LP) = 4 and Pathogenic(P) = 5.
 For more information on the weighting decisions, see our publication.<sup>6</sup></dd>
 </dl>
 <dl>
 	<dt>Average Clinical Assertion Age (**CTAA**)</dt>